The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 – Tulle Pom Pom Garland: I took 5″ lengths of tulle and tied them in the middle and strung them with a piece of clear fishing line.
 The draped the backdrop and the food table.

 – Food Signs: I didn’t just want the standard signs, so I used a fun font and used the delicious words: Nosh, Sip and Indulge to draw my guests to the table.

-– Popcorn Boxes: for the DOVE® Fruit Party Mix, I used my electronic cutting machine to cut out popcorn boxes and painted a diagonal gold stripe across the front.
+– Popcorn Boxes: for the Party Trail Mix, I used my Silhouette cutting machine to cut out popcorn boxes and painted a diagonal gold stripe across the front.

 – Food Labels: Using the same font as the food signs, I made individual labels for each item served and painted a gold stripe on the top and bottom edges to tie them into the party design.